rfuzzo/MWSE/docs/source/types/tes3inputController.md

 ### `inputMaps`
 <div class="search_terms" style="display: none">inputmaps</div>

 *Read-only*.
 The array-style access to input bindings.
+To index this array use [tes3.keybind](https://mwse.github.io/MWSE/references/keybinds/) constants increased by `1`.
+For example, to get the input binding for steal action, you would do: `inputController.inputMaps[tes3.keybind.sneak + 1]`.

 **Returns**: